This Hindi song worships Jesus

 Ultimately, worship is not about musical style, language, or cultural expression.
 It is about the object of worship.
 Jesus Christ is worthy of praise in every language because He died for all nations and rose again in victory.
 Whether sung in English, Spanish, Hebrew, Hindi, or any other language, true worship magnifies Christ and brings glory to God.

 We invite you to listen attentively to this song and allow it to remind you of the greatness of God’s global Church.
 May it strengthen your faith, expand your vision, and deepen your appreciation for the ways God is glorified across the earth.
-Below, we share this beautiful Christian song in Hindi that exalts the name of Jesus Christ:
+Even if the lyrics are unfamiliar to your ears, let the spirit of devotion move your heart to join in the universal chorus that exalts the King of Kings.

 Click here to watch the video